tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

     -   nbf: IntDate: this fields get the value of the nbf date of the x509 certificate.

+> [!Note]
-         **Note:** If a KV certificate expires, it’s addressable key and secret become inoperable.
+> If a KV certificate expires, it’s addressable key and secret become inoperable.

  **Tags**

  Client specified dictionary of key value pairs, similar to tags in keys and secrets.

+ > [!Note]
+> Tags are readable by a caller if they have the *list* or *get* permission to that object type; keys, secrets, or certificates.

 ###  <a name="BKMK_CertificatePolicy"></a> Certificate Policy
  A certificate policy contains information on how to create and manage lifecycle of a KV certificate.
 When a certificate with private key is imported into the key vault, a default policy is created by reading the x509 certificate.